 After dinner, Claudio, the owner of My Dream, came over with his friend Tom.
 We first met Claudio back in Tonga with our under 40 crowd.
 His wife Augusta and daughter Maeva are back home in Italy, while the boat is up for sale in New Zealand.

-As the night got darker, I decided the sky was clear enough that I needed to go to shore to try some more night photography.
+As the night got darker, the sky was clear enough that I went to shore to try some more night photography.
 All four of us packed up and went to shore in Little Dipper.
 Our guests ohhed and ahhed over the bioluminesence in the water, and the Milky Way was shining brightly to the naked eye.